-According to a 2014 Gartner survey “by 2016, 89% of companies expect to compete mostly on the basis of customer experience”.
-I can’t argue with this statement as that is the result of their survey, but I do have an opinion as a consumer and my opinion is that a fantastic customer experience will become an expected feature and over time, even if I do nothing, things will improve anyway.
+According to an old 2014 Gartner survey “by 2016, 89% of companies expect to compete mostly on the basis of customer experience” (I couldn’t find their latest prediction).
+I can’t argue with this statement as that is the result of their survey, but I do have an opinion as a consumer and my opinion is that a fantastic customer experience IS already an expected feature and over time, even if I do nothing, things will improve anyway.

 So if you can’t win me over me with product features or customer experiences, what would motivate me to change?

 Don’t tell me what you have to offer, tell me why.
 If you can give me something to believe in, I’ll make the effort to change, no matter how hard it is, and you will never have to sell me anything ever again.